zenml-io/blog.zenml.io/_posts/2021-11-26-lazy-loading-integrations-in-zenml.md

 Even though this seems relatively straightforward, we also need to take a look at what happens if the integration you installed brings a component that is not necessarily imported or used within your pipeline creation code.
 Let's take a look at what happens when you create a basic step:

-Normally, when you are creating a step in **ZenML**, the input- and output annotations play a major role in the execution of the step.
-If not set otherwise, **ZenML** will take a look at the annotations, find the default `materializer` in its `materializer_registry` for each annotation, and use the dedicated `materializer` object to use for reading or writing.
+Normally, when you are creating a step in **ZenML**, the input and output annotations play a major role in the execution of the step.
+If not otherwise set, **ZenML** will take a look at the annotations, find the default `materializer` in its `materializer_registry` for each annotation, and use the dedicated `materializer` object to use for either reading or writing.

 ```python
 @step